GothenburgBitFactory/ti.net/content/docs/tutorial.md

 ![](/images/tutorial21.png)

 The `:quiet` hint is the same as disabling verbosity, but is easier to specify, and temporary.
-Another hint is `:yes`, which is used to override confirmation, by automatically answering \'yes\' to the question.
+Another hint is `:yes`, which is used to override confirmation, by automatically answering 'yes' to the question.

 Some hints are shortcuts specifiers for date ranges.
 For example, the`:yesterday` hint is a date range representing all day yesterday.